HYF-Class21/agile-development-group1-hyf-redesign/planning/backlog.md

 ## [](https://github.com/HYF-Class21/agile-development-group1-hyf-redesign/blob/main/planning/backlog.md#must-haves)Must-Haves

-> These are necessary for basic usability Homepage
+> These are necessary for basic usability ​Homepage

 - As a user I want to see a clear title for the website.
 - As a user I want to see a clear title for the website.